-Any lacrosse stick to be used, sold or marketed in the United States must first be submitted to the testing lab.
-Once the test facility has determined that the stick meets all the manufacturer's specifications, a report noting this compliance will be sent to the USA Lacrosse Women's Game Director.
-The stick will then be listed on the USA Lacrosse web site as legal for use in the United States.
-The USA Lacrosse Rules Committee has the final authority to either approve or deny stick stringing and/or designs independent of lab approval.
+Any lacrosse sticks to be used, sold or marketed in the United States must first be submitted to the testing lab.
+Once the test facility has determined that the stick meets all the manufacturer's specifications, a report noting this compliance will be sent to the USA Lacrosse Senior Director for Sports Administration for review and certification of the report.
+The stick if certified will then be listed on the USA Lacrosse web site as legal for use in the United States.
+The USA Lacrosse Rules Committee has the final authority to either approve or deny stick stringing and/or head designs independent of lab approval.
 Go to usalacrosse.com for complete equipment certification process procedures and timeline, and for lists of USA Lacrosse approved equipment.